Solmyrik/SolmCalculator/README.md

 ## About the project

-SPA (single page application).
-A set of various generators.
-Password generator, compliment generator, currency converter, random number generator, QR code generator.
+Beautiful adaptive calculator.
 The ability to switch between light and dark page theme